zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

 1. The context.Customers in this case is a `DbSet<Customer>`, which implements `IQueryable<T>`.
 This is the same starting point for both examples.
 2. In the strongly typed LINQ example, you need to call the `OrderBy`-method, followed by the `ThenBy`-method to sort the result; first on the City and then on the CompanyName.
-For Dynamic Linq you only need to use the `OrderBy`-method, and provide the two sort properties as a comma separated string.
+For Dynamic LINQ you only need to use the `OrderBy`-method, and provide the two sort properties as a comma separated string.
 3. The `ToList()` method for both examples will return a strongly typed list: `List<Customer>`.

 ## Ordering results (combining ascending and descending)